Air Fryer Sausage Links

 This post may contain affiliate links.
 See my disclosure policy.

-Cooking sausage links in the air fryer is the quickest and easiest way to prep them.
-They turn out golden, juicy, and perfectly cooked every time- with almost no cleanup.
-My method works with both fresh and frozen sausage links.
+Cooking sausage links in the air fryer is the quickest, easiest way to make them.
+They turn out golden on the outside, juicy on the inside, and cook in 8 minutes, with almost no cleanup.
+My method works with both fresh and frozen links.

 air fryer sausage links.